Prospect Creek (New South Wales): Decline and legacy (1940s–present)

-In the first half of the 20th century, venues such as Latty's Pleasure Grounds, the Butterfly Hall, and Hollywood Park were popular among tourists due to the area's rural feel and close proximately to the waterway, so popular in fact that the first games of Rugby League football in Australia, in early 1908, were trial games that took place in Lansvale, at Latty's Pleasure Grounds.
-From 1925, the Widemere Quarry Line crossed the creek until its closure in 1945.
-Between the 1890s to around 1941, the creek became a popular weekend recreation area, and boating was common among visitors, who came to the picnic zones and hired boats there at Latty's Boatshed in what is now Heiden Park at Carramar.
-Though with the advent of the Second World War in the early 1940s, access to the creek became restricted for visitors due to warfare security measures.
-At that time, the part of the creek from Vine Street to its confluence with Georges River was commonly referred to as 'George River', 'Prospect River' and 'Fairfield's River' due to its watercraft navigability and wideness.
+Despite occasional reports of shark attacks in the Georges River and Prospect Creek, visitors continued to flock to the area on weekends aboard special "pleasure grounds" trains for picnics, organised sports and other outdoor activities.
+The Latty family sold the business in the 1930s, but the boatshed continued to bear their name until it closed in the late 1950s due to successive floods, siltation and pollution of the creek.
+With the outbreak of the Second World War in 1939, public access to the creek became restricted because of wartime security measures.
+Following the Japanese attack on Sydney Harbour in May 1942, the Royal Australian Navy stationed a flotilla of small boats at the popular swimming areas known as "Swingy" and "Sandy" on Prospect Creek, while their crews were accommodated in a houseboat at Latty's Boatsheds.
+During the 1950s, a few members of local Protestant congregations were baptised in Prospect Creek.

 From the 1970s to 1990s, a small amusement park named Magic Kingdom operated in Lansvale on the banks of the creek and was a popular attraction for visitors.
-Over time the creek has also slowly lost its shine as successive governments and communities turned their backs on the waterway, this coupled with industrialisation occurring upstream led to the declining water quality which is reflected in warnings today from authorities to avoid swimming in the catchment as it is not recommended.
+Over time the creek has also slowly lost its shine as successive governments and communities turned their backs on the waterway, coupled with industrialisation occurring upstream leading to the declining water quality, which is reflected in warnings today from authorities to avoid swimming in the catchment.
 In 2005, a chain of illustrative Indigenous artworks were placed on the banks of the creek to encourage awareness about the Indigenous identity of the creek's corridor.
 The project constituted of four groups of artworks and path markers, displaying the flora and fauna of Prospect Creek, as observed by the Darug people.
 The artworks include four stories passed down through generations of Darug people, such as, the Australian raven and crows, The Eagle Warrior, The Casuarinas, and The Story of the Local Wattles.

 In 2023, Sydney Water Corporation was convicted and fined $200,000 in the Land and Environment Court of NSW after 282,000 litres of sewage was spilled into the creek.
+The creek is no longer used for recreation to the same extent as it was in the mid-20th century, when residents commonly swam, boated and fished in its cleaner waters.
+Urban development, stormwater runoff and occasional sewage overflows have contributed to a decline in Prospect Creek's water quality in recent decades.